Araxeus/ScreenshotZ/README.md

      - v1.1 added Option to launch Crop UI on Custom Keybind and/or PrtScn

+     -> Cropped picture will be automatically be in your clipboard for easy sharing

      - v1.2 added more Crop Options (Save Original , Exit UI onCrop)